-- Protect people from unreasonable levels of transport noise by establishing a standardised set of criteria to be used in the assessment of proposals; - Protect major transport corridors and freight operations from incompatible urban encroachment; - Encourage best practice design and construction standards for new development proposals and new or redevelopment transport infrastructure proposals; - Facilitate the development and operation of an efficient freight network; and - Facilitate the strategic co-location of freight handling facilities.
+- Protect the community from unreasonable levels of transport noise; - Protect strategic and other significant freight corridors from incompatible urban encroachment; - Ensure transport infrastructure and land-use can mutually exist within urban corridors; - Ensure that noise impacts are addressed as early as possible in the planning process; - Encourage best practice noise mitigation design and construction standards. - Protect people from unreasonable levels of transport noise by establishing a standardised set of criteria to be used in the assessment of proposals; - · Protect major transport corridors and freight operations from incompatible urban encroachment; - Encourage best practice design and construction standards for new development proposals and new or redevelopment transport infrastructure proposals; - Facilitate the development and operation of an efficient freight network; and - Facilitate the strategic co-location of freight handling facilities. - 38 High Wycombe South Local Structure Plan Vol. 1 2021